jallanxjallan/onemanairforce/adaptation/scenes/museum_trance.md

 ---
-status: draft
+status: omit
 title: Museum Trance
-date: 15 October 1988
+date: 2 August 1988
 category: present
 synopsis: Muharto goes into trance when he handles a piece of RI-002 wreckage in the Aviation Museum.
 ---